SnowyPainter/Cloner/README.md

   - `ffmpeg` (must be available in your system PATH)
 - **Python Dependencies:**
   - PyAV (requires compatible ffmpeg libraries for your OS)
-  - For translation functionality: `argostranslate`
+  - For draft translation functionality: `argostranslate`

 ## Quick Start